storyprotocol/documentation/combined.md

 Parameters:

 * `request.pIds`: must have the same PIL terms as the group IP.
-* `request.groupPool`: The address specifying how royalty will be split amongst the pool of IPs in the group.
+* `request.groupPool`: The address specifies how royalty will be split amongst the pool of IPs in the group.
 * `request.licenseTermsId`: The ID of the registered license terms that will be attached to the new group IP.
-* `request.licenseTemplate`: [Optional] The address of the license template to be attached to the new group IP,default value is Programmable IP License.
+* `request.licenseTemplate`: [Optional] The address of the license template to be attached to the new group IP, default value is Programmable IP License.
 * `request.txOptions`: [Optional] The transaction [options](https://github.com/storyprotocol/sdk/blob/main/packages/core-sdk/src/types/options.ts).

 ```typescript Response Type